fuchstraumer/fuchstraumer.github.io/_posts/2018-1-20-Vulkan-And-Modern-Cpp.md

 ### VulpesRender, and it's earliest iterations

 Coming hot off a CUDA course and learning how to use OpenGL's direct state access, I was quite excited to use Vulkan.
 Compute capabilities were guaranteed, and above all else there wasn't any state tracking!
 But the first things a new user of Vulkan will encounter can scare them away just as quickly.
 Did you enjoy 2-3 lines of code to create a texture?
 Well, I hope you're ready to type literally as many as 100 lines of code to do the same in Vulkan.

+The good news, however, is that such things are actually quite splendidly abstracted away once you get the infrastructure in place